What To Do If You’re Sick Abroad While Traveling

 Just remember that you need to have bought the travel insurance before your departure date.

-I recommend World Nomads since they are widely used by most backpackers.
+I recommend World Nomads since they are widely used by many travelers, myself included.
 I’ve heard of many people who have had their claims covered, so that’s reassuring.
 Just know what is covered and what isn’t.

-I actually prefer contacting my travel insurance before my normal health insurance for most minor incidents.
+For minor incidents, I actually prefer to contact and process a claim with my travel insurance before my normal health insurance, because it tends to be an easier process.
 They will usually tell you what’s covered and will process and reimburse the claim after you’ve paid the bill.

 Get All Your Required and Recommended Vaccinations